 - Doesn't have the most advanced features

 Kashoo is designed to make getting started as easy as possible.
-Its interface is straightforward and, while it isn’t as complex as some of the other providers on our list, it still has everything you need to get going.
+It only has two plans, its interface is straightforward and, while it isn’t as complex as some of the other providers on our list, it has everything you need to get going.
 In fact, Kashoo claims that you can get set up with full double-entry accounting in less than a minute.

 Paying invoices is straightforward, and users can choose from KashooPay – Kashoo’s own payment processor – or Stripe.
 Kashoo also claims that it will automatically connect any incoming transactions with the right invoice to make tracking even easier.

-What Is the Easiest Accounting Software to Use?
+What Is the Easiest Small Business Accounting Software to Use?

 QuickBooks is our pick for the easiest accounting software to use, since everything from uploading invoices to tracking payments and sales is a piece of cake.